zenml-io/blog.zenml.io/_posts/2021-12-14-zero-five-five-release.md

 ---

 ZenML 0.5.5 is jam-packed with new features to take your ML pipelines to the next level.
 In this blog post we will highlight our three biggest new features: Kubeflow Pipelines, CLI support for our integrations and Standard Interfaces.
-That's right, Standard Inferfaces are back!
+That's right, Standard Interfaces are back!

 For a detailed look at what's changed, give [our full release notes](https://github.com/zenml-io/zenml/releases/tag/0.5.5) a glance.